Consensys/doc.ethsigner/docs/HowTo/Store-Keys/Use-Hashicorp.md

     protection.
 That is, the genesis file must include at least the Spurious Dragon milestone (defined as `eip158Block` in the genesis file) so the blockchain is using a chain ID.

-## Start EthSigner with Hashicorp Vault signing
+## Start EthSigner with HashiCorp Vault signing

 Start EthSigner.